sophiabrandt/100-days-of-code/r-1-log.md

 Heroku Deployment Woes with my Node.js/React.js app.
 But I managed to get it working (play nice with yarn and environmental variables).
 Worked a bit with Elixir and Phoenix and eex files (template syntax looks ugly).
 I'm a bit confused about Elixir's data structures: tuples, keyword lists, maps, structs, etc. Why Keyword Lists?

+### R1D23

+I updated one of my components in [https://github.com/sophiabrandt/url-shortener-react](https://github.com/sophiabrandt/url-shortener-react) to Hooks.
+It's always harder to get something working in an existing app than from a fresh tutorial...
+One of the best resources I found was a blog post by Robin Wieruch: [How to fetch data with React Hooks?](https://www.robinwieruch.de/react-hooks-fetch-data/).